richmr/JabberSearchTool/README.md

 ```
 These were all delivered at exactly the same time, which means they were actually resent to someone who re-signed back in to the chat room.
 This is difficult to filter out, but if you see a lot of messages sent at the same time, then they are repeats.

-Also, sometimes chats are sent with no message.
+Also, chats are sometimes sent with no message.
+I believe they are "meta-chats" with data for the Jabber service.
 That shows up as “NO DATA” in the log

 The tool cannot reproduce screenshots or sent files, they are not retained in the database.